vplesko/OrbLang/README.md

 # Orb

-Orb is a general-purpose compiled programming language.
-It features static typing, manual memory management, and compile-time computations.
-Identifiers, types, and even Orb code itself are all first-class values during compilation of Orb programs.
-Orb's powerful macro system allows you to freely extend the language syntax and offers good code reuse potential.
+Orb is a general-purpose programming language.
+It is procedural, statically-typed, and compiled.
+A major feature is its compile-time evaluation of code, when you are able to use identifiers, types, and even Orb code itself as first-class values.

+It offers a powerful macro system - procedures which return Orb code to be compiled.
+This allows you to parameterize and reuse similar bits of code, making your codebase more succint and easily readable.

 > This project is a hobby effort and very much a work in progress.
 A number of features are still missing and the tooling may not be very user-friendly.